 The government payments to insurers to help with deductibles and co-pays are a source of deep uncertainty in the individual markets.
 House Republicans in 2014 sued the Obama administration and won in lower court arguing the payments were illegal because Congress didn’t appropriate the funds.
 The Trump administration has so far kept up the payments, but losing them, experts say, would cause insurers to exit the marketplaces and millions of Americans to lose coverage.

-Doubt over Trump’s commitment to the payments of is one reason markets have been so fragile, with some counties having all insurers exit the ACA marketplaces —
+Doubt over Trump’s commitment to the payments of is one reason markets have been so fragile, with some counties having all insurers exit the ACA marketplaces — a situation Collins described as a “spreading crisis.”

 “It bothers me when I hear people describe that as a bailout for the insurers,” Collins said of guaranteeing the payments, nodding to the way some of her Republican colleagues describe the payments — including John Cornyn of Texas, the No. 2 Senate GOP leader.